Bill the Minder: Episode summaries

 Bill hears music and, after a brief walk, the gang finds a musician playing a squeeze box.
 Bill asks him why he is sitting there all alone.
 The musician tells them that he has been dedicated to music all his life, and it had always been his ambition to have one of his pieces played in a large concert hall.
 He toiled for years on his masterpiece and finally finished it.
-It was so good he was invited to conduct a great orchestra, but when he was ready to conduct, his emotions took over and he sobbed, tears running down his face and onto his score sheets, ruining his work.
+It was so good that he was invited to conduct a great orchestra, but when he was ready to conduct, his emotions took over and he sobbed, tears running down his face and onto his score sheets, ruining his work.
 He ran out of the concert hall in shame.
 He tells the gang that he has composed an even better symphony but cannot find an orchestra who will play it.
-Boadicea says if he plays his squeeze box they will play whatever instruments they can make, he agrees and Bill makes a machine to play for them, however the machine sounds horrible, so they ask the musician if he wishes to come with them and they can find an orchestra together.
+Boadicea says if he plays his squeeze box they will play whatever instruments they can make.
+He agrees and Bill makes a machine to play for them, but the machine sounds horrible, so they ask the musician if he wishes to come with them and they can find an orchestra together.